Szandor72/devops-center-demo/README.md

 ## What is this?

-This Demo Project has 2 dimensions:
+This Demo Project has 3 dimensions:

-1. It is a sample project to demonstrate how Salesforce DevOps Center can be used together with re-usable GitHub Actions and additional Salesforce tools to build a **loosely coupled **CI** pipeline** with smart and automated Quality Gates.
+1. It is a sample project to demonstrate how Salesforce DevOps Center can be used together with re-usable GitHub Actions and additional Salesforce tools to build a **loosely coupled **CI** pipeline** with automated Quality Gates.
+2. It acknowledges projects contain **legacy** (read: older, bad quality) **metadata** which should be scanned and reported but not block or confuse new development
-2. It shows that **App Builders don't need to use VS Code**, or any IDE, or the Command Line to get the exact same benefits as Developers do.
+3. It shows that **App Builders don't need to use VS Code**, or any IDE, or the Command Line to get the same benefits as Developers do.

 ## Loosely coupled how?